tsarnet/rust-sdk/README.md

 # TSAR Client API

-This is the official TSAR Client SDK for rust.
+The official Rust SDK for TSAR.
+Rust is our primary focus, so this SDK will be the most maintained.

 ## Example Import